Music festival, barbecue championship postponed in Memphis | WTOP

-Memphis in May officials said in a statement Thursday that the two cornerstones of the city’s monthlong tourist event have been called off but will be rescheduled for later dates.
+Memphis in May officials said in a statement that those two cornerstones of the city’s monthlong tourist event have been called off but will be rescheduled for later dates.

 The music festival and the barbecue cooking contest are held every year during the Memphis in May celebration in this Mississippi River city.
 They attract music fans and barbecue cooking teams from around the world.